AurinaBMH/GWAS_drugs/README.md

 #### :label: Aggregate GWAS-based information

-1. Map genes based on GWAS summary statistics for each disorder using `HMAGMA_code_2024.sh`.Files generated using this script are already placed in `GWASlists/GWASgenes_2022`, so this step can be skipped.
+1. Map genes based on GWAS summary statistics for each disorder using `HMAGMA_code_2024.sh`.
+Files generated using this script are already placed in `GWASlists/GWASgenes_2022`, so this step can be skipped.
-First, modify paths in lines 1-5 of `code/DataProcessing/HMAGMA/HMAGMA_code_2024.sh` to indicate the location of code, .annot files and reference genome.
+To run the script, first modify paths in lines 1-5 of `code/DataProcessing/HMAGMA/HMAGMA_code_2024.sh` to indicate the location of code, .annot files, and reference genome.
 Takes several days to run for all disorders and mapping methods.

-2. Gene names are in the `ENSG` format.
+3. Gene names are in the `ENSG` format.
 Get gene name to entrezID mapping using `code/DataProcessing/HMAGMA/get_BIOMARTdata.R`.
 The output is saved to `BIOMART_geneIDs.txt` (this file is already saved in `GWASlists`);

-3. Update gene IDs for MAGMA outputs and collate all results into a single .mat file:
+4. Update gene IDs for MAGMA outputs and collate all results into a single .mat file:
 ```matlab
 save_MAGMAHresults()
 ```